joelcaples/GoBHHC/README.md

 - DONE As a User, I want a refresh button on the Wpf app so that I can retrieve the latest information

 - BUG - Fix "Search" box on Angular Dashboard

+- As an Auditor, I want to keep track of the history of changes (add/edit/delete) in the List table so that I can review history